 For years, climber women have watched with envy as our male friends roam around in the La Sportiva TX4.
 We spied their leather upper and burly heel, their sleek look and slim weight.
 But envy no more, my female comrades!
 The time has come.
-La Sportiva released a women's-specific TX4 and we couldn't wait to get our hands-- err, feet-- on them.
+La Sportiva released a women's specific TX4, and we couldn't wait to get our hands — err, feet — on them.
 And just as we expected, this shoe rocks.
-While this shoe was just barely edged out of the top spot by the slimmer La Sportiva TX2 - Women's, the TX4 was one of our all-time favorite shoes and quickly revealed itself as the obvious choice for our Top Pick for the Alpine.
+While it was just barely edged out of the top spot by the slimmer La Sportiva TX2 - Women's, the TX4 was one of our all-time favorite shoes and quickly revealed itself as the obvious choice for our Top Pick for the Alpine.

 La Sportiva TX4 - Women's Review

 Compare prices at 2 resellers Pros: Supportive, comfortable, durable

 Cons: Heavier, more expensive